UbiquityRobotics/learn/noetic/conveyorbot/usage.md

 <img src="../../assets/breadcrumb/control_panel_screen.png" >

-From initial pose, it will wait for the user to press START and the move to towards the detected marker.
+From the initial pose, it will wait for the user to press START and move to towards the detected marker.
-It is important that the robot sees the first marker, otherwise it will not move and pop-up a warning on the screen.
+It is important that the robot sees the first marker, otherwise it will not move and a warning will appear on the screen.

 <video style="display: block; margin-left: auto; margin-right: auto;" width="75%" controls autoplay>
   <source src="assets/breadcrumb/Ubiquity_Turn_Cutted.mov" type="video/mp4">